digitalfabrik/integreat-app/native/docs/debugging.md

 # Debugging

 For debugging [flipper](https://fbflipper.com/) is recommended.
-It allows debugging of logs, network requests, views and redux actions.
+It allows debugging of logs, network requests and views.

 ## Setup

 - Download and install [flipper](https://fbflipper.com/)
 - Run flipper
 - Install and run the app which should be debugged
-- \[optional\]: Install `redux-debugger` plugin in flipper:
-  `Manage plugins > Install plugins > redux-debugger > Install`
 - \[optional\]: Enable plugins for installation

 ### iOS